 - strategies to effectively exploit those assets to add value, depth, and sustainability to their company.

-It’s nothing short of an operational (business) imperative today that SME management teams seek any and all opportunities to develop a strong understanding and appreciation for intangible assets that include, among other things, methodologies – strategies to:
+That said, it remains nothing short of an operational (business) imperative today that SME management teams seek any and all opportunities to develop a strong understanding and appreciation for intangible assets that include, among other things, methodologies – strategies to:

-- identify and unravel intangibles origins, and assess their contributory value
+- identify and unravel intangibles’ origins, and assess their contributory value

 - promote effective and efficient utilization of intangibles, i.e., leverage them internally, externally, and among stakeholders to influence additional and continued innovation, and

 - exploit them to enhance – secure competitive advantages, reputation, image, and goodwill, and relationship capital, etc.

 Unfortunately however, there remain numerous real and perceptual hurdles that, in essence, discourage, even deter some management teams from engaging their intangible assets and related opportunities to exploit those which are internally produced.
 This is largely because intangibles are still not consistently recognized or accounted for on a company’s balance sheet or financial statement other than being folded into goodwill which, in my view, falls short of providing SME management teams with a sufficiently strong rationale to aggressively and profitability engage them!

 Too, key parties and institutions that presumably would have direct interest in using an SME’s financial reports (if they fully addressed intangibles), i.e., (a.) lenders for assessing asset-backed lending decisions, or (b.)
 SME management teams relative to fiduciary incentives to (better) manage, use, and exploit their intangibles, are discouraged from doing so, in part due to the (perceived) absence of objective and replicable methodologies to measure the performance and (contributory) value of intangible assets.